JSuder-xx/elm-ra/README.md

 Pointfree can be abused, but when it is appropriate pointfree style is

 - More Readable & Literate.
 The declaration of the lambda with an argument and repetitious application of the argument can obscure the meaning.
 - Safer.
-It is impossible to inadvertently pass the wrong value because functions are only composed and not applied or called.el
+It is impossible to inadvertently pass the wrong value because functions are only composed and not applied or called.

 ## Categories